KRnils/Coffee-site/README.md

 ### Solved Bugs

 * Navbar links would shift to a different horizontal alignment from site logo for smaller devices causing a bad look.
-Issue was caused by size of navbar being set relative to width of screen/window.
-Resolution was to add a min-width attribute to navbar so elements would not overflow the navbar size.
+Issue was caused by size of navbar being set relative to width of screen/window, and the contents of the navbar overflowing, the contents would still be visible but the center of the element would not be centered.
+Solution was to add a min-width attribute to navbar so elements would not overflow the navbar size when there is less space available.

 ### Known Bugs
 * Validation for the newsletter form does not check if the email field contains a valid email address